On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Estimation of Bridge Functions

 \end{proposition} Given the proceeding developments, simple substitution estimators are immediate.
 In fact, one may simply replace unknown population probabilities with empirical estimates.
 Then following the above, one obtains plug-in estimators $\widehat{f}(Y_2(a_1,a_2)=y_2,Y_1(a_1)=y_1 \mid y_0)$ and $\widehat{f}(Y_1(a_1)=y_1 \mid y_0)$.
 Using these plug-in estimators, one then can find the treatment values maximizing corresponding value function (or minimizing regret) by appealing to Equation \ref{eq: optimal_rules}.
 In turn, one obtains estimates of the optimal treatment strategy at both time steps for any combination of histories of outcome and treatment variable.
-Stated explicitly:
+Explicit expressions are contained in Section E of the supplementary material.
+With categorical variables, all (conditional) probabilities can be estimated from the observed cell counts.